-Aviation & Border Security
+Aviation Security and Facilitation

 Smart Security is a joint IATA and ACI initiative which, by bringing all relevant stakeholders together, aims at transforming the security checkpoint by pursuing the following goals: